 OneNote will also accept a PDF file from Utensil via the iOS share sheet.
 To send a recipe as a PDF to Notes:

-There are currently two ways to export recipes to your Day One journal:
+There are currently a few ways to export recipes to your Day One journal:

 Exporting text from Utensil